cran-task-views/ClinicalTrials/ClinicalTrials.md

     Thomas A. Murray, Ying Yuan, Peter F. Thall, Joan H. Elizondo, Wayne L.Hofstetter (2018) <doi:10.1111/biom.12842>.
     Chengxue Zhong, Haitao Pan, Hongyu Miao (2021) <doi:10.48550/arXiv.2108.06568>.
 -   Package `r pkg("BayesianMCPMod")` implements Bayesian MCPMod (Fleischer et al. (2022) <doi:10.1002/pst.2193>),
-    a Bayesian method that improves the traditional MCPMod by systematically incorporating historical data, such as previous placebo group data.
+    a Bayesian method that improves the traditional MCPMod by enabling the systematic inclusion of historical data, such as previous placebo group data.
     The package offers functions for simulating, analyzing, and evaluating Bayesian MCPMod trials with normally distributed endpoints.
     It enables the assessment of trial designs incorporating historical data across various true dose-response relationships and sample sizes.
     Robust mixture prior distributions, such as those derived with the Meta-Analytic-Predictive approach (Schmidli et al. (2014) <doi:10.1111/biom.12242>), can be specified for each dose group.
-    Resulting mixture posterior distributions are used in the Bayesian Multiple Comparison Procedure and modeling steps.
+    Resulting mixture posterior distributions are used in the Bayesian MCP and Mod steps.
     The modeling step also includes a weighted model averaging approach (Pinheiro et al. (2014) <doi:10.1002/sim.6052>).
     Estimated dose-response relationships can be bootstrapped and visualized.
     The attainment of a Minimally Efficacious Dose and Target Dose can be assessed.
 -   Package `r pkg("clinfun", priority = "core")` has
     functions for both design and analysis of clinical trials.
 For phase II trials, it has functions to calculate sample size, effect size,